-The biggest impact to arbitrations both international and domestic has has been the lockdown periods imposed in 2020 and 2021.
-This has necessitated law firms, institutions such as AIAC and workspaces to close their premises.
-With respect to AIAC, although it has been able to act on commencement and appointment requests during the lockdown where the Director's office has not been vacant, the provision of a neutral location for witnesses to take their oath and give evidence in an otherwise virtual arbitration has been impacted by the lockdowns.
+The biggest impact on arbitrations both international and domestic has been the governmentimposed lockdown periods imposed in 2020 and 2021.
+This necessitated law firms, institutions such as AIAC and workspaces to close their premises.
+The AIAC was able to act on commencement and appointment requests during the lockdown; however, it could not be used as a neutral location for witnesses to take their oaths and give evidence in an otherwise virtual arbitration.

-Parties, arbitrators and counsels, whilst amenable to some extent to a virtual arbitration, have been somewhat opposed to witnesses testifying from their homes.
-With the movement control restrictions and closure of many establishments including the AIAC, this has impacted the ability of witnesses to give evidence from a neutral venue.
+While parties, arbitrators and counsels were amenable to a virtual arbitration, they were opposed to witnesses testifying from their homes.
+With the movement control restrictions and closure of many establishments including the AIAC, this impacted the ability of witnesses to give evidence from a neutral venue in the year 2020 and part of 2021.